Machina-Labs/applications_eng_hw/README.md

 1. Extract the interior surface of the part
 2. Make sure it is continuous (no holes)
 3. Evaluate the wall angles
-4. Model a simple skirt
+4. Model a simple skirt and provide the surface area

 The outer perimeter edge of the skirted part should lie entirely in the Z = 0 plane (i.e., the flat sheet from which the part will be formed is located in the Z = 0 plane).
 The wall angle everywhere on the skirted part should be 60 degrees or less.
 Wall angle is defined with respect to the flat sheet.